romanschejbal/reactgirls/docs/intro.md

 }
 ```

-Then, anywhere in our codebase we can re-use this function just by calling it with a user in hand:
+Then, anywhere in our codebase, we can re-use this function just by calling it with a user in hand:

 ```javascript
 if (isAdult(user)) {